4 Critical Reasons Your Presence Is Required on Every Social Media Platform

 If you’ve chosen to avoid Instagram under the premise you do not need it to reach your audience or have no idea how to use it, you will not be able to respond (even if your social listening system catches it).

-Catching that negative post quickly and responding to it quickly, could prevent it from going viral.
+Catching and responding to a negative post quickly could prevent it from going viral.
 More important, it provides an opportunity for you to address the issue.

 Your customers will be your best brand ambassadors.
 They will sing your praises, share your content and in some cases, go out of their way to respond to questions, inquiries, and even complaints on your behalf.
 They may not (and quite honestly you hope they don’t) confine their praise only to sites where you have a profile.